gitter-badger/CLOUD-ATLAS/README.md

-# PWA-SPA-login-blank_screen-menu-Starter-Kit (React and Material UI)
+# PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit (React and Material UI)

 ## Full insight into the realm of PWA